Ordering the topological order in the fractional quantum Hall effect: Introduction

 The discovery of the fractional quantum Hall effect (FQHE) of electrons moving in two space dimensions revolutionized our understanding of the natural world.
 Apart from the precisely quantized Hall conductivity, FQHE systems exhibit several novel phenomena: they support quasiparticle excitations with fractional electric charge and fractional statistics; further, at their spatial boundary, there are dissipationless one-way current-carrying edge modes.
 These features are consequences of a non-trivial many-body ground state with subtle long-range quantum correlations, though there is no classical long-range order.

 The most familiar experimental realizations of the quantum Hall effects are found in high-mobility two-dimensional electron gases subject to a uniform magnetic field.
 The standard platforms are semiconductors such as GaAs or Si, or monolayer and bilayer graphene \cite{girvin2019modern}.
-In recent years, FQHEs have also been observed~\cite{cai_signatures_2023,park_observation_2023,zeng_thermodynamic_2023, lu_fractional_2024} in two-dimensional Van der Waals moir\'e materials under zero magnetic field (known as the Fractional Quantum Anomalous Hall or FQAH effect).
+In recent years, FQHEs have also been observed~\cite{cai_signatures_2023,park_observation_2023,zeng_thermodynamic_2023, lu_fractional_2024} in two-dimensional Van der Waals moir\'e materials under zero magnetic field (known as the fractional quantum anomalous Hall or FQAH effect).
 There have also been observations of field-induced FQHE in related two-dimensional materials where a strong periodic potential is present~\cite{spanton2018observation,xie2021fractional,aronson2024displacement}.

 Universal aspects of the FQHE phenomenon are well understood.
 They can be captured by continuum topological quantum field theories (TQFT) enriched by a global $\U$ symmetry (corresponding to conservation of electric charge).
+Equivalently, they can be understood as topological orders enriched by $\U$ symmetry as a special case of symmetry enriched topological orders (SETs).
 A mature microscopic theory of the FQHE in the classic setting of two-dimensional electron gases in a magnetic field also exists.
 Microscopic theories of FQAH and related lattice systems are under development (see \cite{Zhang2018_nearly_flat,Ledwith2019_FCITBG,Repellin2019_TBGChern,Wilhelm2020_TBGFCI,Abouelkomsan2019_MoireFCI,Wu2018_TMD_topo,Yu2019_TMD_topo,Devakul2021_TMD_topo,li2021spontaneous,reddy2023toward,yu2024fractional,dong2024theory,zhou2024fractional,dong2024anomalous,yu2024moir,huang2025fractional} for a sampling of recent papers).